vonglasow/atoum-documentation/source/en/cookbooks/receipt.inc.rst

    -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Il faut donc modifier l'expression régulière utilisée, et il est possible de le faire de plusieurs manières.
+Therefore, modify the regular expression used, and it is possible to do so in several ways.
 La plus simple est de faire appel à l'annotions ``@namespace`` appliquée à la classe de test, de la manière suivante :

 .. code-block:: php